-The College recognises that children or young people with special educational needs and disabilities (SEND) or certain health conditions can face additional safeguarding challenges and may be more prone to peer on peer group isolation or bullying (including prejudice-based bullying) than other children or young people.
+The College recognises that children or young people with special educational needs and disabilities (SEND) or certain health conditions are three times more likely to be abused by their peers, can face additional safeguarding challenges and may be more prone to child on child group isolation or bullying (including prejudice-based bullying) than other children or young people.
 The College will consider extra pastoral support for those students from a member of the safeguarding team who specialises in such support.